vmware-tanzu/apps-cli-plugin/docs/commands-details/workload_create_update_apply.md

      16 + |        branch: main
      17 + |      url: https://github.com/sample-accelerators/spring-petclinic

 ?
-Do you want to create this workload? (y/N)
+Do you want to create this workload? [yN]
 ```
 </details>